-Audeze Penrose X gaming headset review: Planar magnetic power
+Audeze Penrose X wireless gaming headset review: Planar-magnetic power

 Lots of low-end makes the Audeze Penrose X a top-tier gaming headset.

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Bass is important when it comes to video game sound.
 You want to hear the low rumble of your laser rifle as it hums wave after wave of pain at your digital enemies.
 When you finally blow up that generator you had to go through all those aliens to get to, you really want to feel the explosion.
 Low-end gives the game its oomph.
 Powered by Audeze’s planar-magnetic drivers, this wireless gaming headset doesn’t fuss too much with spatial audio or super-convincing surround.
 But it does churn out ample volume and rumble in a semi-luxurious package.
 The Audeze Penrose X gaming headset has oomph to spare.

 What is the Audeze Penrose wireless planar-magnetic headset?